-The short-term and long-term clinical experiences are graded using a 4-point New England Scale as outlined below.
-PTA 182 (Clinical Education I) and PTA 210 (Clinical Education II) have 100 percent of the grade coming from the clinical performance evaluation.
-PTA 260 (Advanced Clinical Education) is evaluated using the New England Scale as well, with the average of each clinical evaluation of the two six-week blocks comprising 100 percent of the final grade.
-Both blocks of PTA 260 require the student to complete an in-service experience.
+The short term and long-term clinical experiences are graded using the Student Clinical Performance Evaluation (SCPE) as outlined below.
+PTA 182 (Clinical Education I) and PTA 210 (Clinical Education II) have 100% of the grade coming from the clinical performance evaluation.
+PTA 260 (Advanced Clinical Education) is evaluated using the SCPE as well, with the average of each clinical evaluation of the two 6-week blocks comprising 100% of the final grade.
+Both sections of PTA 260 require the student to complete an in-service.